Evers calls on Legislature to approve $150 taxpayer refund

 MADISON, Wis.
 (AP) — Gov. Tony Evers used his election year State of the State address on Tuesday to call on the Republican-controlled Legislature to approve his plan to send $150 to every taxpayer in Wisconsin, saying inaction by lawmakers now while people are suffering is “baloney.”

-Republicans have already said the plan is dead on arrival and the special session Evers announced Tuesday will almost certainly come and go without the Democratic governor getting what he wants, much like others he has called over the past three years.
+Republicans reiterated after the speech that the plan is dead on arrival and the special session Evers announced Tuesday will almost certainly come and go without the Democratic governor getting what he wants, much like others he has called over the past three years.

-Evers also announced that he was tapping $25 million in federal pandemic relief money to pay for continuing a tuition freeze at the University of Wisconsin System for two years.
-The Legislature lifted the tuition freeze but didn't provide money to pay for it.
-The UW Board of Regents opted not to raise tuition for the coming year.
+Evers also announced that he was tapping $25 million in federal pandemic relief money to pay for continuing a tuition freeze at the University of Wisconsin System for another year.
+The Legislature lifted the tuition freeze for this year, but the UW Board of Regents opted not to raise tuition.
+Evers is providing funding to pay for the current freeze and another year, the 2022-2023 school year.

 People are also reading…